Search Engine Optimization Services

 There are numerous strategies to achieve top organic rankings, both ‘good’ and ‘bad’.
 The bad SEO is referred to as ‘Black Hat’ and should be avoided at all costs; punishment is a one way ticket to the void – your site will be removed from the search index entirely.

 We do not advocate, teach or use black hat practices.
-‘White Hat SEO’ is, for the most part accepted by the search engines, utilizing a simple logic – what is good for the user is good for the search.
+‘White Hat SEO’ is accepted by the search engines, utilizing a fairly simple logic – what is good for the user is good for the search.

 Done correctly, SEO can provide the highest marketing ROI available today.
-However, putting keywords onto your site is just the beginning, and is often not enough to drive a successful rank building campaign.
-There are dozens of alterations to be made for every page of a site, which often require ongoing refinement to improve results.
+However, putting keywords onto your site is just the beginning, and is no longer enough to drive a successful rank building campaign.
+There can be dozens of alterations to be made for every page of a site, which often require ongoing refinement to improve results.
 And that’s just for your on-site efforts.

 It’s important to do On-Page SEO and Off-Site Link Building.
 On-site efforts outline your argument to the search spiders.
 Your content needs to support your argument.
 Link building can be seen as the citations by 3rd party sources which support your on-site argument.